RwHendrickson/Portfolio/pages/about.md

 <hr>

 <h1><b>About</b></h1>
 I am a **geospatial computational scientist** and **landscape gardener** currently based in Minneapolis.
 Aside from my professional life, I wear many other hats as a voting member of the <a href="https://www2.minneapolismn.gov/government/departments/health/sustainability-homes-environment/sustainability/green-zones/">South Side Green Zone Council</a> and volunteer with the East Phillips Health Team (<a href="https://www.instagram.com/eastphillipshealth/">Instagram</a>).
-I also recently completed a term as a visiting instructor at Macalester College (Fall 2024).

 With two degrees from the University of Minnesota – Twin Cities (B.S. in Mathematics, Masters in Geographic Information Science), I’ve always enjoyed studying new mathematical concepts and numerical methodologies.
 What interests me the most, however, is taking these abstract ideas and applying them to the modern day.

-Recently, I’ve been focused on mitigating harm from air pollution in the Twin Cities Metro but have also taken part in projects related to ecology, stormwater management, transportation, economics, and demography (a few examples are posted in the <a href="./projects">Projects</a> page).
+Recently, I’ve been focused on sustainable food systems in the Twin Cities Metro but have also taken part in projects related to air quality, ecology, stormwater management, transportation, economics, and demography (a few examples are posted in the <a href="./projects">Projects</a> page).

 My research interests include: historic and contemporary barriers to racial equity; spatio-temporal modeling; and consequences of climate change.
 I am also passionate about community education and procedural justice in decision making.
 <br><br>